Skip to main content

 Colour Thresholds

 Specify the colour ranges to be filtered.
-A colour range is specified using the Hue, Saturation, and Value (HSV) colour space or Grayscale colour space.
+A colour range is specified using the Hue, Saturation, and Value (HSV) colour space, Grayscale colour space (GRAY), or CIELAB colour space (CIELAB).
+The following settings are available for colour thresholding:

 HSV Colour Space